These links

 best way to rule Egypt untill 30 BCE (death of Cleopatra).
 This was a

-universities, starting history with the Archaic Greeks (ca.700 BCE) and
+formidable achievement, ignored by schools starting European history with the Archaic Greeks (ca.700 BCE) and

 not with the Mesopotamians, nor with Pharaonic Egypt.